replicate/keepsake/web/docs/tutorial.md

 The first is `replicate.init()`.
 This creates an **experiment**, which represents the training run.
 This is called just once in your training script at the start so you can pass your hyperparameters.

 The second is `experiment.commit()`.
-This creates a **commit**, which saves the exact state of the filesystem at that point (code, weights, Tensorboard logs, etc), along with some metrics you pass to the function.
-An experiment will typically contain multiple commits, and they're typically done on every epoch when you might save your model file.
+This creates a **commit** within the experiment, which saves the exact state of the filesystem at that point (code, weights, Tensorboard logs, etc), along with some metrics you pass to the function.

+An experiment will typically contain multiple commits to save the progress of your training script over time, and they're typically done on every epoch after where you might save your model file.

-## Install dependencies
+## Install the dependencies

-Before we start training, we need to install the Python dependencies.
+Before we start training, we need to install the Python packages that the model needs.

 Create `requirements.txt` to define our requirements: